Mateusz-Grzelinski/program-synthesis-documentation/publications/microsoft.rst

         3) iterate

     * use set of best ranked programs, not only top one
-    * author presents algorithm for program synthesis with noisy labels
+    * author presents algorithm for program synthesis with noisy labels *NoisyDisjSyn*